 Ranked in the top 9% of private US colleges that provide the best return on tuition investment*, Pace University transforms the lives of its diverse students—academically, professionally, and socioeconomically.
 We are at the forefront of creating opportunity and that mission is expressed in our motto: Opportunitas.

-Pace is a nationally-ranked university with six schools and colleges—College of Health Professions, Dyson College of Arts and Sciences, Elisabeth Haub School of Law, Lubin School of Business, School of Education, and Seidenberg School of Computer Science and Information Systems—and offers a variety of courses in business, health care, computer science, sustainability and justice, education, science, law, fine and performing arts, and more.
+Pace is a nationally-ranked university with seven schools and colleges—College of Health Professions, Dyson College of Arts and Sciences, Elisabeth Haub School of Law, Lubin School of Business, Sands College of Performing Arts, School of Education, and Seidenberg School of Computer Science and Information Systems—and offers a variety of courses in business, health care, computer science, sustainability and justice, education, science, law, fine and performing arts, and more.

 More than 50 cutting-edge centers, institutes, labs, and clinics, including the NYC Design Factory, Entrepreneurship Lab, Environmental Policy Clinic, Cybersecurity Education and Research Lab, Immigration Justice Clinic, and Health Care Simulation Labs serve as a training ground for future leaders.

-One of the most competitive programs at the University is the performing arts, with the Pace School of Performing Arts for undergraduates ranked among the top programs in the.
+One of the most competitive programs at the University is performing arts, with the Pace School of Performing Arts for undergraduates ranked among the top programs in the country.
 The University’s environmental law program is rated #1 in the nation by U.S. News & World Report.

 Since our founding in 1906 as a one-room accounting school, we’ve grown and expanded to cross disciplines and industries, but we've always been the go-to choice for achievers with big goals and outsized ambition.
 With campuses in New York City and Westchester County, New York, Pace offers bachelor, master, and doctoral degree programs to 13,600 students (approximately 8,200 undergraduates and close to 5,400 graduates).
 Pace combines the benefits and resources of a large university with the personalized attention and focus associated with a small college, with an average class size of only 20 students and a 14:1 student to faculty ratio.